Scale-Up Program

 The Foodpreneur Scale-Up Program

-This program will be delivered in a hybrid model with both online & in-persons sessions being offered.
+This program will be delivered in a hybrid model with both online & in-person sessions being offered.

-The Foodpreneur Scale-Up program is designed specifically for food production and distribution businesses that demonstrate high growth potential.
+The Foodpreneur Scale-Up program is designed specifically for Food & Beverage Manufacturers, Producers and Distribution businesses that demonstrate high growth potential.

-This 10 week program will provide business owners with access to industry experts, customized workshops and peer to peer discussion circles, that will provide the knowledge and tools necessary to successfully scale their businesses.
+This 4-month program will provide business owners with access to industry experts, customized workshops and peer-to-peer discussion circles that will provide the knowledge and tools necessary to successfully scale their businesses.

 Subject matter covered includes: